 How do I know what externship placements I should apply to?

 Selecting an externship site is an important process.
-Please stop in at Career Services and pick up our brochure titled Selecting and Interviewing for Externships.
-If you have questions about what externship placements would best fit your career and academic goals, please feel free to contact the Career Services Office, Professors Harris Freeman or Jeanne Kaiser, Dean Beth Cohen, Dean Lauren Carasik, or Clinic Programs Administrator Marie Fletcher.
+Sign up for an advising session with one of our clinical faculty.
+Please stop in at the Office of Clinical Programs and pick up our brochure titled Selecting and Interviewing for Externships.
+If you have questions about what externship placements would best fit your career and academic goals, please feel free to contact the Career Services Office, Dean Beth Cohen, Dean Lauren Carasik, or Clinic Programs Administrator Marie Fletcher.
 There are also placement surveys available on Symplicity that you can view to see how students have evaluated their placements.

 When may a student take an externship?